flatcar-archive/flatcar-docs/docs/cloud-providers/booting-on-ec2.md

     </div>
     <div class="tab-pane" id="edge">
       <div class="channel-info">
         <p>The Edge channel includes bleeding-edge features with the newest versions of the Linux kernel, systemd and other core packages.
 Can be highly unstable.
-The current version is Flatcar Container Linux {{site.edge-channel}}.</p>
+The current version is Flatcar Container Linux {{< param edge_channel >}}.</p>
       </div>
       <table>
         <thead>